-- 2.3.2.18.6.
+- 2.3.2.18.4.
+LACNIC shall maintain a publicly accessible transfer log of all IPv4 address block transfers registered before LACNIC.
+This log will be used to record the date on which the transaction took place, the organization that originated the transfer, the receiving organization, the transferred addresses and, in the case of inter-RIR transfers, the source and destination RIRs. - 2.3.2.18.5.
+The organization that originated the transfer shall automatically be ineligible to receive IPv4 resource allocations and/or assignments from LACNIC for a period of one year as of the transaction date registered in the transfer log. - 2.3.2.18.6.
 Addresses that have previously been transferred may not subsequently be transferred again (in full or in part) for a period of one year as of the transaction date specified in the transfer log. - 2.3.2.18.7.
 Once the transfer is complete, LACNIC shall modify the information on the transferred resource in order to reflect the change of holder. - 2.3.2.18.8.
 Both the transferring and the receiving organizations will be subject to the policies and membership terms and conditions of the corresponding RIR. - 2.3.2.18.9.
-Addresses from allocations or assignments from LACNIC, whether initial or additional, may not be transferred (in full or in part) for a period of one year as of the allocation or assignment date. - 2.3.2.18.10.
+Addresses from allocations or assignments from LACNIC, whether initial or additional, may not be transferred (in full or in part) for a period of three years as of the allocation or assignment date. - 2.3.2.18.10.
 Legacy resources transferred into the LACNIC region will no longer be considered legacy resources.

-2.3.2.19- Inclusion of origin ASN in the WHOIS database when available
+2.3.2.19.Inclusion of origin ASN in the WHOIS database when available